 piece of work in a single day, so you must plan accordingly.
 READING:

-SUMMARY OF TASKS FOR UNIT 1: OBJECTIVES: In Unit 1 you will study an ancient written epic -- Gilgamesh from Sumeria, and look at the related story of the Flood from the Hebrew Bible.
-You may also select one other narrative from the Hebrew Bible to compare with Gilgamesh if you wish.
+OBJECTIVES: In Unit 1 you will study an ancient written epic, Gilgamesh from Sumeria, and you will read Genesis from the Hebrew Bible.
+You will focus on the two related versions of the story of the Flood from the Hebrew Bible and Gilgamesh.
+You may also select ONE other narrative (i.e. Job or Exodus or whatever) from the Hebrew Bible to compare with Gilgamesh if you wish.
 TASK 1.
 Write a letter introducing yourself to

 me and to the other students in the course.
 Tell us who you are, why you are interested in